Frequently Asked Questions

 The Imperial County Board of Supervisors appoints two County Commissioners and one Alternate.
 The City Selection Committee, comprised of representatives from the City Councils, appoints two City Commissioners and one Alternate.
 The Commission appoints the Public Commissioner and one Alternate.

-The Commission holds regular meetings at 8:30 a.m. on the fourth Thursday of each month.
+The Local Agency Formation Commission (LAFCO) is set to meet every fourth Thursday of the month at 8:30 a.m. unless a meeting is not necessary.
 Occasionally, the Commission will schedule special meetings on a date other than the fourth Thursday of the month.

-LAFCO is responsible for regulating the boundaries of all seven incorporated cities within the County of Imperial.
-LAFCO also oversees the boundaries of various Special Districts, including but not limited to:
+LAFCO is responsible for regulating the boundaries of all seven incorporated cities within Imperial County.
+LAFCO also oversees the boundaries of various special districts, including but not limited to:

 • Cemetery Districts